 Geogrids, used as a reinforcement layer for the subgrade, work specifically on highway or road strength requirements by providing support and reinforcement to the foundation, thus making it more resilient against wear and tear.
 Whether it is steep slopes, clay soil, aggregate-paved roads, embankments, or bridges, geogrids provide structural reinforcement.

-In areas with soft or weak ground, the use of geogrids is helpful in soil stabilisation and reinforcement, which is a core function of geogrids.
+In areas with soft or weak ground, the use of geogrids is helpful in soil stabilization and reinforcement, which is a core function of geogrids.
 By providing additional support to the road structure, they’re an excellent choice for road-building material to helps keep the terrain stable.
 This application is especially crucial for the construction of roads for vehicles and rail systems, where the ground conditions may be sub-optimal.

 The use of geogrids or other intervention materials, such as geocomposites and geocells, allows for site-specific improvements and cost savings.